griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 So we need to pass the `method` (`find`, `delete`, `update`, etc), and the `data`- a dict of various parameters, depending on the type of method.

-This involves updating the activity schema, and telling the method itself to accept a list of `params`.
+This involves updating the activity schema and telling the method itself to accept a list of `params`.

 ### Update Schema